 Routing SMS by selecting mobile networks

 In this guide you will learn about connecting your SMS system to multiple mobile networks for sending SMS messages.
-This is useful to achive redundancy and to optimize for costs.
+This is useful to achieve redundancy and to optimize for costs.
 You will learn, how to setup SMS routing to select the mobile network you wish to route your message to.
 The guide does not detail the SMS routing basics and how to setup of IP SMS connections to mobile networks, as there are separate guides for that.
 The focus is on working with multiple connections, and the ability to control what happens to messages going through your system.
 You will learn how to select a destination for your messages and how to modify the message content or the message sender and recipient addresses on the fly.

 Terms and definitions